alnkesq/AppViewLite/docs/Configuration.md

 * `APPVIEWLITE_CAR_SPILL_TO_DISK_BYTES`: Amount of memory after which we spill CAR entries to a temporary file on disk.
 This is necessary because reading a CAR file requires random access to previous parts of the file.
 Shared across all currently running imports.
 Defaults to `67108864` (64MB)
 * `APPVIEWLITE_CAR_INSERTION_SEMAPHORE_SIZE`: How many running CAR imports can perform a database insertion at once.
 Defaults to `2`.
 * `APPVIEWLITE_EVENT_CHART_HISTORY_DAYS`: How many days of statistics (with 1 second granularity) are preserved, for `/debug/event-charts`.
 Defaults to `2`.
+* `APPVIEWLITE_FIREHOSE_WATCHDOG_SECONDS`: If we observe no events from the firehose for this amount of seconds, restart the websocket connection.
+Defaults to `120`.
+* `APPVIEWLITE_SET_THREAD_NAMES`: Sets the name of the current thread to a description of the current context, every time a database lock is taken, for easier debugging.
+Slow things down quite a bit.
+* `APPVIEWLITE_DIRECT_IO`: Uses direct IO (`O_DIRECT`) instead of memory mapping for some reads that are unlikely to be necessary again in the near future.
+Defaults to `1`.
+* `APPVIEWLITE_DIRECT_IO_SECTOR_SIZE`: Sets the sector block size for direct reads.
+Must be a multiple of the disk sector size.
+If AppViewLite crashes on startup and you have an enterprise disk with 4KB sectors, try changing this to `4096`.
+Defaults to `512`.
+* `APPVIEWLITE_DIRECT_IO_PRINT_READS`: Prints to stderr every time a direct IO read is performed, with path, offset and length.

 ## Handle and DID doc resolution
 * `APPVIEWLITE_DNS_SERVER`: DNS server for TXT resolutions.
 Defaults to `1.1.1.1`